spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 To import **all** product-related data from the YML configuration command, run the command `console data:import --config=xxx/ccc/file-name.yml -t`, where `xxx/ccc/file-name.yml` is the location of the YML file with the product data.

-To import data for a **specific entity** only, specify the `data_entity` name after `data:import` in the command above.
-For example, if you want to import data for `combined-product-concrete` data entity only, your command should like this: `console data:import combined-product-concrete --config=xxx/ccc/file-name.yml -t`.
+To import data for a **specific entity** only, specify the `data_entity` name after `data:import` in the preceding command.
+For example, if you want to import data for `combined-product-concrete` data entity only, your command looks like this: `console data:import combined-product-concrete --config=xxx/ccc/file-name.yml -t`.